manthelt/ECE434FinalProject/ReadMe.md

 |:--:|
 | *Beagle Bone Keyboard Cape Render* |

-In short this keyboard acts as a form of potenimeter where connecting the 1.8 volt line to the different nets allows a different value to be read by the analog input as there is a different resistor connected to each one of the note nets.
+In short this keyboard acts as a form of potentiometer where connecting the 1.8 volt line to the different nets allows a different value to be read by the analog input as there is a different resistor connected to each one of the note nets.

 ##### Schematic and PCB
 The keyboard cape was designed using KiCAD EDA software.
 KiCAD is an open source easy to use EDA software that allowed us to quickly design and then print out a PCB prototype on campus using the CNC mill.
 If we were going to redesign this for real manufacture we would add more headers to make it more stable.
 We would also add a spot for a pull down resistor to the board itself.